AizazSharif/Data-Analyst-Nanodegree-Project-4/README.md

 ## Usage

-In R-Studio, after installing all dependencies successfully, open the .Rmd File of the folder and run each cell (by hitting Ctrl+Enter) To go throught each step from accessing the Dataset to Visualizing and running Statistics on single and multi-variables
+In R-Studio, after installing all dependencies successfully, open the .Rmd File of the folder and run each cell (by hitting Ctrl+Enter) To go through each step from accessing the Dataset to Visualizing and running Statistics on single and multi-variables

 ## Credit
 This project is a part of Data Analyst Nanodegree and all credit goes to Udacity.